Turnage-Digital/Holmes/docs/ARCHITECTURE.md

 - Read models are updated by event handlers inside each module.
 - Projection writers live in each module's Infrastructure project, and are invoked by the host.
-- Query interfaces live in Application.Abstractions and are implemented in Infrastructure.Sql.
+- Query interfaces live in Contracts and are implemented in Infrastructure.Sql.

 ---